 No person should feel it necessary to inflict pain on an animal.
-If you feel obligated to get tough with your dog in order to get what you deem is good behavior, you have a problem.
-Either the daily handling or certain behavioral characteristics of your dog are beyond your capability, in which case you need to seek out the help of a professional trainer.
-Or the idea of hurting a living, feeling animal in order to get compliance gets you off, in which case you need to seek out professional psychological help.
+If you feel compelled towards physical toughness with your dog in order to get what you deem is good behavior, you have a problem.
+Either the dog is beyond your capability, in which case you need to seek the help of a professional trainer.
+Or the idea of hurting a living, feeling animal in order to get compliance gets you off, in which case seek professional psychological help.

 Not knowing any better or applying a strong-arm technique because Uncle Bobby Jo told you this is how you deal with dogs is inexcusable.
-The information is out there.
+Better information is out there.

-If you believe that it’s necessary to get forceful with your dog in order to get the behavior that you want you have either been fed a line of crock by a trainer, read the wrong book, or are getting outdated and harmful information from the wrong source.
+If you’ve been told that it’s necessary to manhandle your dog in order to get the behavior that you want you have either been fed a line of crock by a trainer, read the wrong book, or are getting outdated and harmful information from the wrong source.

 It is incredibly easy to get well researched and practical information and tips with a minimal amount of research.
 Don’t be lazy.
 Do the work or give the dog over to someone who cares.

 I’m referring to abusive behavior so having said all that, this does not mean that you should be soft and wishy washy with your dog.
 There is a place and time for firmness, and some dogs need it more than others.
 Firmness and pressure can make the difference between a respectful dog and one who flips you the birdie each time you enter the house.